adi3e08/adi3e08.github.io/_portfolio/portfolio-2.md

 excerpt: 'We use physics-informed neural networks to train a model-based RL algorithm.
 We show that, in model-based RL, model accuracy mainly matters in environments that are sensitive to initial conditions.'
 author_profile: False
 ---
+## Overview
 We apply reinforcement learning (RL) to robotics.
 One of the drawbacks of traditional RL algorithms has been their poor sample efficiency.
 One approach to improve the sample efficiency is model-based RL.
-Our model-based RL algorithm essentially iterates over three steps,
-- Environment Interaction : Interact with the environment and gather data.
-- Model Learning : Use the gathered data to learn a model of the environment (transition dynamics and reward function).
-- Behaviour Learning : Use the learned model to generate imaginary trajectories.
-Backpropagate through the imaginary trajectories to update the policy, exploiting the differentiability of the model.
+In our model-based RL algorithm, we learn a model of the environment, essentially its transition dynamics and reward function, use it to generate imaginary trajectories and backpropagate through them to update the policy, exploiting the differentiability of the model.
 Intuitively, learning more accurate models should lead to better performance.
 In general, we can learn more accurate dynamics models by utilizing the structure of the underlying physics.
+We focus on robotic systems undergoing rigid body motion.
+We compare two versions of our model-based RL algorithm, one which uses a standard deep neural network based dynamics model and the other which uses a much more accurate, physics-informed neural network based dynamics model.
+We show that, in model-based RL, model accuracy mainly matters in environments that are sensitive to initial conditions.

 ## Environments
 We focus on robotic systems undergoing rigid body motion.
 In this work, we assume that there is no friction or contacts.
 In future work, we plan to include these effects as well.